rayniel95/rayniel95.github.io/docs/index.md

 - Created a Docker image for Substrate node template with only 3 GB, half of Docker image used by Substrate.

 Stack:
-: Rust, Substrate, Solidity, OpenZeppelin, Truffle, Ganache
+: Rust, Substrate, ink, Docker

 *keywords*:
 : Blockchain, Cryptography, Distributed Systems, Smart Contracts.